 Programmes are often a mixture of music which reflect the presenters life ("Desert Island Discs"), or works of a favourite composer, or of the same type - choral, form, musical instrument, or on a subject - water, immigration, etc. They range from classical music, to popular, jazz, and traditional music of other countries.

-This group that started out just to play but was soon being asked to perform for local clubs.
+We started out as a group that just played together, but we were soon being asked to perform for local clubs.

 The repertoire is constantly being added to and we find it all great fun.